angelrob-1/analytics-content-search-model/README.md

 - Do updated articles outperform content that has never been updated?
 - How does content age impact search performance?
 - Do monetized articles generate more search traffic?
-- Which articles are experiencing the fastest month-over-month growth?
+- Which articles are experiencing the fastest growth in search traffic?
 - How can search performance data be integrated with CMS metadata for analysis?

 ---